Jane Eyre Volume 1, Chapter 7 Summary

 - After Jane has been at the school for three weeks, as if things weren’t bad enough, that hypocrite Mr. Brocklehurst shows up to visit and inspect the school.
 This is going to go really well, we’re sure.

 - Jane hears Mr. Brocklehurst giving Miss Temple "instructions" about how to run the school.
 Well, that’s the nice way of putting it… he’s mostly just nitpicking and trying to make her be colder and crueler to the girls.

 - Mr. Brocklehurst is especially upset about the two times Miss Temple served the girls an extra lunch to make up for their burned porridge.
 He has a long, plausible-sounding explanation of why it would be better for their souls and their temperaments if they just took the opportunity to think of their hunger as a happy Christian martyrdom.
 We don’t know when Mr. Brocklehurst himself last missed a meal, but we’re guessing it was a long, long time ago.

 - The other thing that’s biting Mr. Brocklehurst is the hairstyles of various girls.
 None of the girls at Lowood are supposed to curl their hair, so why, he wants to know, does Julia Severn have curls in her hair?
 Of course, that’s because her hair curls naturally, but so what?
-Mr. Brocklehurst knows that, if she can’t get her hair straight, then she should just cut it all off to be humbler.
+Mr. Brocklehurst says that if she can’t get her hair straight, then she should just cut it all off to be humbler.
 He says he’ll send the barber tomorrow to cut her hair—and the hair of all the older girls, who have been wearing fashionable top-knots.
 Those hussies.
 They’ve been doing their hair.
-Now that’s sin, right there, isn’t it?
+Now that’s sin right there, isn’t it?
 We hope they repent.

-Jane’s completely mortified, but her friend Helen makes an excuse to pass by her a few times and smiles at her.
+- Jane’s completely mortified, but her friend Helen makes an excuse to pass by her a few times and smile at her.
 The smiles are all that keep Jane going.